These reading comprehension worksheets let you practice intermediate-level English reading skills.

-ESL teachers of intermediate or advanced classes (or even high school or AP English teachers) might find these worksheets useful as a follow up to the reading given.
+ESL teachers (or even high school English teachers) might find these worksheets useful too.

-(In many cases, as in the TED talks, an audio recording or video with transcript can be used for either reading or listening comprehension, as well as for a discussion starter or writing prompt, possibly in a following class.)
+(Sometimes, as in the TED talks, an audio recording or video with transcript can be used for either reading or listening comprehension.
+They can also work as discussion starters or inspiration for a writing prompt.)

-These pdfs are available for individual or class use, but they are copyrighted and may not be sold, posted on another website without permission, or distributed without the copyright notice.
+These pdfs are available for individual or class use.
+They are copyrighted and may not be sold, posted on another website without permission, or distributed without the copyright notice.

 Jump directly to the worksheets (or read how to use them first, below.)

 If you have questions, comments, or suggestions about the worksheets, I’d be happy to hear.
-Use the Contact me button on the left navigation bar and fill out the short form.
-You don’t need to leave an email address unless you want an answer.
+Use the Contact me button on the left navigation bar and fill out the short form, or make a comment at the bottom of the page..

 Intermediate (and up):